CommonAccord/Site-Org/README.md

 and comment out Model.Root= by eliminating the = or adding an x to the name ...
 Parsing starts by looking for the first "Model.Root=".

 This parser is totally rudimentary and has a few known bugs.
-But it let's us write legal forms in their source format and start on the job of making a form book for everyone.
+But it lets us write legal forms in their source format and start on the job of making a form book for everyone.

+A few highlights:

+* Forms/AGT/Acquisition/ABA_MSPA/ is a mine of excellent drafting.
+* Deal/ has a number of examples.
+(We need to build out the collection of persons.)